 BACK TO INDEX

 This is a tutorial paper on control-theoretic methods for the analysis of biological systems.

 4. L. Wang and E.D.
 Sontag.
 Further results on singularly perturbed monotone systems, with an application to double phosphorylation cycles.
 In Proc.
 IEEE Conf.
 Decision and Control, New Orleans, Dec.
 2007, pages 627-632, 2007.
-Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.
+Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.

 5. G.A.
 Enciso and E.D.
 Sontag.
 A remark on multistability for monotone systems II.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 2957-2962, 2005.
-Keyword(s): multistability, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): multistability, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 6. G.A.
 Enciso and E.D.
 Sontag.
 A remark on multistability for monotone systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Paradise Island, Bahamas, Dec.
 2004, IEEE Publications, pages 249-254, 2004.
-Keyword(s): multistability, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): multistability, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 7. D. Angeli and E.D.
 Sontag.
 A note on multistability and monotone I/O systems.
 In Proc.
 IEEE Conf.
 Decision and Control, Maui, Dec.
 2003, IEEE Publications, 2003, pages 67-72, 2003.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

+BACK TO INDEX